bbenchoff/Babelscope/README.md

 # Babelscope: Computational Archaeology with CUDA

+This repository contains *Babelscope*, a system where we use GPUs to fill a virtual machine with random code, then execute it.
+Sometimes, the programs actually run.
+This is great, because this tool can emulate 200,000 independent instances of this VM at a time.

+**A much better description of this project [is on my website](https://bbenchoff.github.io/pages/Babelscope.html).** If sharing on social media, I encourage you to post _that_.

 ## Sorting Algorithm Discovery

 Babelscope explores the vast space of random machine code to discover emergent computational behaviors.
 The sorting algorithm discovery tool generates millions of random CHIP-8 programs and searches for those that accidentally implement sorting algorithms.